Bakari Wallace

 Biography

-Bakari Wallace, PhD, is a postdoctoral research fellow at Wayne State University, School of Social Work.
+Starting in fall 2024, Bakari Wallace, PhD, became an assistant professor at the Wayne State University, School of Social Work.
 He completed his doctorate at the University of Wisconsin-Madison, specializing in community-based research.
 Specifically, his research focuses on how racial-structural paradigms like antiblackness shape the experiences, perceptions, knowledge, and behaviors of those who identify, and are identified as, Black men and boys.
 For example, his dissertation explored the link between personal histories of a select group of Black fathers, their perceptions of how society views Black men, and, subsequently, their approach to the racial socialization of their children.

 Broadly, as an interdisciplinary scholar, his research interests range from the effects of mass incarceration on the Black community, police and prison abolition, Black youth civic participation, Black radical social movements, and historical methods of Black radical community organizing.